MS in Cybersecurity

 Selection of the course in which a student enrolls should match the departmental affiliation of the faculty members under which research is being completed.
 If the faculty members' departmental affiliations vary, please consult the the graduate advisors for more guidance.
 Students interested in participating in research rotations under the ECE 695 course number, should read more about their options on the graduate student-initiated courses information page.

 It is also possible for MS students to engage in research for academic credit outside of the scope the thesis option.
 This research is still performed under the supervision of a faculty member; however, the end result is not submission of a Master's Thesis.
 This option is best suited for those students interested in gaining exposure to the research process and environment without the commitment to writing a thesis or for those students interested in delving deeper into a topic that is outside the scope of the normal graduate course offerings.
-Students interested in engaging in research for academic credit should read more about their options on the graduate student-initiated courses information page.

 Regardless of whether or not a Master's Thesis is being completed, a total of 9 credits of research-oriented coursework (CS 695, ECE 695, ECEx 697, ECEx 898, ECEx 997, ECEx 998, or equivalent classes in other approved departments) may be counted towards the minimum credit hour requirement for the MS degree program.
 These credits are counted as general electives.